maggie202506/cudydocs-trial/docs/user_guide/switch/tools.md

 ---

 ## Backup Restore
-Saves or retrieves switch configuration settings, allowing you to back up current settings or restore previous ones.

 <img src="https://cdn.jsdelivr.net/gh/cudytech-pr/User-Guide/docs/images/switch/backup-restore.webp" alt="" width="1000px" style="border: 1px solid #eee;" />

-**System Configuration Backup**
+On the **Tools >> Backup Restore** page, you can save or retrieve switch configuration settings, allowing you to back up current settings or restore previous ones.

-- Configuration backup: Click to download and backup the configuration file.
+- To backup the *System Configuration*, just click *Configuration backup* to download and backup the configuration file.

-**System Configuration Restore**

-- Select File: Click to locate and upload the configuration file.

-- Configuration Restore: Click to start the restore process.
+- To restore the *System Configuration*, click *Select File* to locate and upload the configuration file and then click *Configuration Restore* to start the restore process.

 ---
 ## System Reset
-Resets the switch to its factory default settings, erasing all custom configurations.

 <img src="https://cdn.jsdelivr.net/gh/cudytech-pr/User-Guide/docs/images/switch/reset.webp" alt="" width="1000px" style="border: 1px solid #eee;" />

+On the **Tools >> System Reset** page, you can reset the switch to its factory default settings, erasing all custom configurations.

-- Reset: Click to restore the factory settings and restart the system.
+Easily just click *Reset* to restore the factory settings and restart the system.
+It may take some moments, so please wait patiently.

 ---

 ## System Reboot
-Restarts the switch, reloading the current firmware and configuration without erasing settings.

 <img src="https://cdn.jsdelivr.net/gh/cudytech-pr/User-Guide/docs/images/switch/reboot.webp" alt="" width="1000px" style="border: 1px solid #eee;" />

+On the **Tools >> System Reboot** page, you can restart the switch, reload the current firmware and configuration without erasing any settings.

-- Reboot: Click to restart the switch.
+Easily just click *Reboot* to restart the switch.

 !!!
 Note
     To avoid damage to the device, please do not turn off the power during the restart process.